Sprenger Brewery

-The Sprenger Brewery, also known as the Excelsior Brewery Complex, is an historic, American brewery complex that is located in Lancaster, Lancaster County, Pennsylvania.
+The Sprenger Brewery, also known as the Excelsior Brewery Complex, is an historic brewery complex in Lancaster, Lancaster County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 This complex consists of five buildings and an open area.
 The Excelsior Hall was built in 1873, and is a four-story building that measures thirty-three feet by 105 feet.
 It features a Victorian storefront that once housed the brewery saloon and a restored heavy, sculptural mansard roof in the Second Empire style.
 The remaining buildings are a two-story building with stone basement vaults built circa 1857, a forty-nine-foot by sixty-nine-foot infill building that was built circa 1910; a Victorian warehouse that measures forty-four feet, six inches by eight-eight feet, six inches, and a two-story, brick stable.

-It was listed on the National Register of Historic Places in 1979.